-Socialism, in spite of all that has happened, is still an idea that can save the world, but it is also an idea that is now frequently misunderstood.
-So to be clear, when I use the word ‘socialism’ on this blog, this is what I mean:
+Terrible things were done in the name of socialism in the 20th century, there’s no denying that, yet in spite of all that has happened, if we hope to build a better, fairer world, socialism is still the best way forward.
+Unfortunately, and in part because of this history, socialism is now an idea that is frequently misunderstood, so to be clear, when I use the word ‘socialism’ on this blog, this is what I mean:

 1. Real socialism is fundamentally democratic.

 Like most on the democratic left, I define socialism as the democratic control of the economy, and for real socialism, control is the key; control is more important than ownership.
 Citizens of communist countries may have nominally ‘owned’ the economies in their countries, but without real democracy, they did not meaningfully control them.

 2. Socialism works best when it is small-scale and diverse.